Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### TLS Version

 The TLS version **MUST** be v1.2 as specified in [RFC5246] or v1.3 as specified in [RFC8446].

-When using TLS v1.2 one of the following Cipher suites supporting perfect forward secrecy **MUST** be used:
+When using TLS v1.2 one of the following cipher suites **MUST** be used:

 - TLS_ECDHE_RSA_WITH_AES128_GCM_SHA256
 - TLS_ECDHE_RSA_WITH_AES256_GCM_SHA384
 - TLS_ECDHE_RSA_WITH_AES256_CBC_SHA384

+These cipher suites support forward secretcy which makes them significantly more secure.

-When using TLS v1.3 any cipher suite can be used as perfect forward secrecy has been made mandatory in v1.3.
+When using TLS v1.3 any cipher suites specified in [RFC8446] can be used.

 #### Certificate thumbprints {#certificate_thumbprints}